TeaShull/PhytoBSA/README.md

 Null model generation begins by retrieving position and read depths in the wild type and mutant bulk for each chromosome.

 The reference and alternative reads within each chromosome are then resampled, to represent random segregation of the two bulks.
-This process breaks the link between phenotype and genotype. for each position, Coverage (C) is calculated, which is simply the sum of the reference and alternative reads at each position.
+This process breaks the link between phenotype and genotype. for each position, Coverage (C) is calculated, which is the sum of the reference and alternative reads at each position.

 A new set of reference read depths are produced from the locus-wise posterior distributions, which is produced by the following process.